-Kabocha Nimono is a traditional Japanese dish featuring kabocha, a Japanese pumpkin with a dense texture and sweet flavor.
-This light, naturally gluten-free dish is simmered in a broth flavored with tamari soy sauce, mirin and dashi.
-Ideal as a starter or side dish, Kabocha Nimono still shows the elegance of Japanese cuisine through simple ingredients and flavors uncommon in the West.
+Kabocha Nimono is a traditional Japanese dish showcasing kabocha, a Japanese pumpkin with a dense texture and sweet flavor.
+This light, naturally gluten-free dish is simmered in a fragrant broth of tamari soy sauce, mirin, and dashi.
+Ideal as an appetizer or side dish, Kabocha Nimono demonstrates the elegance of Japanese cuisine through simple ingredients and flavors unfamiliar to Western palates.

 Ingredients